jeff1evesque/LeQue/README.md

 ####Automation Time

-If we are using *bash automation*, we can acquire information pertaining to the *Translation Time* within our `log_bash_loader` script:
+If we are implementing *bash automation*, we can acquire information pertaining to *Translation Time* within the `log_bash_loader` script:

 ```
 /var/www/audio-analyzer/bash/logs/log_bash_loader/
 ```

-However, if we executed our test script `test_pocketsphinx_continuous`:
+However, if we executed the test script `test_pocketsphinx_continuous`:

 ```
 cd /var/www/audio-analyzer/bash/tests/
 ./test_pocketsphinx_continuous
 ```

-then we will find necessary information within the file `log_test_pocketsphinx_continuous`:
+then, translation time information can be found within the `log_test_pocketsphinx_continuous` file:

 ```
 /var/www/audio-analyzer/bash/logs/